tcsatheesh/z2jh/README.md

 # z2jh
-Zero to JupyterHub with support for secondary group
+Zero to JupyterHub with support for secondary group and Azure AD token validation